 This solution, called the low-divide or dual-capacity kitchen sink, provides two basins but with a center divider that rises only partway to the top of the basins.
 This may well be the sink for you.

-Limitations of Single-Basin and Double-Basin Sinks
+Single-Basin and Double-Basin Sinks

 A single-basin sink, as the name indicates, is just one big tub installed within your kitchen counter.
 It is perfect for washing giant casseroles, turkey pans, baking sheets, as well as for smaller items.